 - Single Database: A single database owns its set of resources managed via a SQL Database server.
 A single database is similar to a contained database in SQL Server.
 You can use either the DTU or vCore pricing model for a single database.

 - Elastic Pool: SQL Database elastic pools are a simple, cost-effective solution for managing and scaling multiple databases that have varying resource demands.
 The databases in an elastic pool are on a single Azure SQL Database server and share compute resources, and the databases only use the necessary resources they need when needed.
 You can use either the DTU or vCore pricing model with elastic pools.

-- Managed Instance (recommended): This is a fully managed SQL Server Database Engine hosted in your own VNET in Azure, essentially making this a cloud-based version of on-premises SQL Server allowing for greater flexibility and security.
+- Managed Instance: This is a fully managed SQL Server Database Engine hosted in your own VNET in Azure, essentially making this a cloud-based version of on-premises SQL Server allowing for greater flexibility and security.
 Managed instance supports database migration from on-premises with minimal to no database change with near 100% compatibility with on-premises SQL Server.
 And similar to on-premises SQL Server, the databases allocated to the managed instance are managed collectively and share compute resources.
-With a managed instance, on the vCore pricing model is available.
+With a managed instance, only the vCore pricing model is available.

 Azure SQL Database allows you to select between two different purchasing models based on your performance and cost needs.
 These models are available for both single databases and elastic pools.

 Each purchase model also has several different levels of service tiers.
 The service tiers offer varying levels of compute, IO, availibility, backups, among other features.